casttv/node/doc/api/tls.markdown

 Creates a new client connection to the given `port` and `host`.
 (If `host` defaults to `localhost`.) `options` should be an object which specifies

+  - `socket`: Establish secure connection on a given socket rather than creating a new socket.
+If this option is specified, `host` and `port` are ignored.

   - `key`: A string or `Buffer` containing the private key of the client in PEM format.